vdclab/vdclab-wiki/NCBI-All-Resources.md

 {.links-list}

 ## Notes from User
+- This allows to get a good view of all ressources available at NCBI
 - Useful resources and databases for all domains of life
 - Great tool for BLAST
 - Good for searching isolated strain information